jonathan-laurent/AlphaZero.jl/docs/src/tutorial/connect_four.md

 [^1]:
-    To the best of our knowledge, none of the many existing Python implementations of AlphaZero are able to learn a player that beats a minmax baseline that plans at depth 2 on a single desktop computer.
+    To the best of our knowledge, none of the many existing Python implementations of AlphaZero are able to learn a player that beats a minmax baseline that plans at depth 2 (on a single desktop computer).

+In this tutorial, we are going to:

+  1. Show you how to train a Connect Four agent on your own machine using `AlphaZero.jl`.
+  2. Analyze the

+## Running a Training Session

 ## Hyperparameters